Lightstreamer/TEST-Lightstreamer-lib-adapter-java-remote/README.md

 ## Compatibility

-The library is compatible with Adapter Remoting Infrastructure since Server version 7.0.
+The library is compatible with Adapter Remoting Infrastructure since Server version 7.3.

+For a version of this library compatible with earlier versions of Lightstreamer Server see [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote/tree/v1.5.0).

 ## Using the API